EithonNetwork/EithonLibrary/README.md

 ## Release history

+### 4.10.1 (2016-05-01)

+* BUG: Permissions were only checked for the root command, not for the specific sub command that had been issued.

 ### 4.10 (2016-04-27)

 * NEW: Supports eithonbungee in requiring explicit permissions for that specific server to teleport to another server.